Ben Lawton

-Ben Redmond Lawton, M.D., F.A.C.S.
-(July 17, 1922 – May 18, 1987) was an eminent physician, general and thoracic surgeon, healthcare-reformer, educator, and President of the University of Wisconsin Board of Regents from 1984 to 1986.
+Ben Redmond Lawton (July 17, 1922 – May 18, 1987) was an American physician, general and thoracic surgeon, healthcare-reformer, educator, and president of the University of Wisconsin's board of regents from 1984 to 1986.

 Early life and education

-Ben Lawton was the third of four Lawton siblings, born on July 17, 1922 in Viroqua, Wisconsin, where his father, John Cliff Lawton, was a teacher and public school administrator.
-Ben was subsequently raised by his mother, Cora Lawton (née Wheeler) and his grandmother, Margaret Wheeler, after his father's death in 1935.
-Ben attended public schools in Vernon County, Wisconsin.
-Lawton was admitted to the University of Wisconsin (UW) in 1940, where he majored in zoology and was elected to membership in Phi Eta Sigma, a national honor society.
-After completing his bachelor's degree (working part-time as a milkman), Ben matriculated to the University of Wisconsin School of Medicine, learning under the influence of Dean William Shainline Middleton and obtaining his M.D. degree in 1948 as a member of the Alpha Omega Alpha medical honor society.
-He then pursued residency training in general surgery at the University of Wisconsin General Hospital, followed by a fellowship in cardiothoracic surgery.
-Lawton served in the U.S. Army Medical Corps during the Korean War, and returned to Wisconsin in 1954.
+Ben Lawton was the third of four Lawton siblings, born on July 17, 1922, in Viroqua, Wisconsin, where his father, John Cliff Lawton, was a teacher and public school administrator.
+Lawton was subsequently raised by his mother, Cora Lawton (née Wheeler) and his grandmother, Margaret Wheeler, after his father's death in 1935.
+Lawton attended public schools in Vernon County, Wisconsin.
+He was admitted to the University of Wisconsin (UW) in 1940, where he majored in zoology and was elected to membership in Phi Eta Sigma, a national honor society.
+After completing his bachelor's degree while working part-time as a milkman, Lawton matriculated to the University of Wisconsin School of Medicine, learning under Dean William Shainline Middleton.
+He obtained his Doctor of Medicine degree in 1948 as a member of the Alpha Omega Alpha medical honor society, and did his residency in general surgery at the University of Wisconsin General Hospital, followed by a fellowship in cardiothoracic surgery.
+Lawton served in the U.S. Army Medical Corps during the Korean War and returned to Wisconsin in 1954.

 Career at the Marshfield Clinic

-At that time, the Marshfield Clinic (MC), in Marshfield, WI, was expanding its medical staff to build a multispecialty capability.
-Dr. Lawton joined the MC as its 22nd physician and its first board-certified thoracic surgeon.
-Over the ensuing 33 years he performed over 30,000 operations, served as MC President for several terms, and worked with other colleagues (most notably Dr. George Magnin, an internist, & Dr. Russell Lewis, a gynecologist) to enlarge and diversify the MC facilities and staff.
+At that time, the Marshfield Clinic (MC), in Marshfield, Wisconsin, was expanding its medical staff to build a multispecialty capability.
+Lawton joined the MC as its 22nd physician and its first board-certified thoracic surgeon.
+Over the ensuing 33 years he performed over 30,000 operations, served as MC President for several terms, and worked with other colleagues (most notably George Magnin, an internist, & Russell Lewis, a gynecologist) to enlarge and diversify the MC facilities and staff.
 By the year 2000, over 250 physicians practiced there.
-Dr. Lawton was a Clinical Professor of Surgery at UW, and he served as a preceptor to scores of senior medical students throughout his career.
+Lawton was a Clinical Professor of Surgery at UW, and he served as a preceptor to scores of senior medical students throughout his career.
 In addition, Lawton published more than 40 scholarly papers in the peer-reviewed medical literature.